Mojoptix 001: Digital Sundial

 Tadam !
 The very first episode in [ENGLISH] of the Podcast Mojoptix:

-So we’ve just developped an invention from the epiphanie up until the first test of a prototype !
+So we’ve just developed an invention, from the epiphany through the first test of a prototype !

 As I mentioned in the video: it’s all Open Source !